bitfocus/companion-module-youtube-live/HELP.md

 This module will allow you to control YouTube live streams.

+The module is only able to manipulate predefined streams, it is currently not capable of creating them.
+So all streams to be controlled by the module have to be created in the YouTube Studio first.

 ### Available actions

 - **Start a stream**  - this action starts a YouTube stream and makes it available for viewing.
 - **Stop a stream**   - this action finishes a YouTube stream.
 - **Toggle a stream** - this action either starts or stops a stream, depending on current stream state (`ready` → `live`, `live` → `completed`).

-### Usage
+### Configuration

-The module is only able to manipulate predefined streams, it is currently not capable of creating them.
-So all streams to be controlled by the module have to be created in the YouTube Studio first.

 #### Connecting to YouTube account